The PC Difference

 However, CAIS schools provide more.
 Our National Standards and Procedures are congruent with the internationally accepted criteria and model core standards adopted by the NAIS International Commission on Accreditation and updated annually based on current research and exceptional practices.
 The Standards Council of the CAIS Board reviews and approves all changes to the Accreditation Guidelines.

 Pickering College is proud to have been selected as a Candidate School within the Canadian Commission for UNESCO's Associated Schools Project Network (ASPnet) in Ontario and is currently working towards full membership.
 Pickering College is the only independent school in Ontario to have been selected as a UNESCO Candidate School.

 UNESCO launched the Associated Schools Project Network in 1953, which includes 10,000 educational institutions in 181 countries.
 There are 84 located in Canada.

-The goal of ASPnet is to ensure quality education from early childhood to teacher education by strengthening the four mail pillars of learning: learning to know, learning to do, learning to be and learning to live together.
+The goal of ASPnet is to ensure quality education from early childhood to teacher education by strengthening the four main pillars of learning: learning to know, learning to do, learning to be and learning to live together.
 Associated Schools are committed to promoting UNESCO ideals by conducting projects to better prepare children and young people to address the challenges of an increasingly complex and interdependent world.